starmaid/starmaid.github.io/blog/_drafts/2024-07-13-block-printing-shirts.md

 ![Image of someone wearing the shirt]()

-I like making stupid little shirts.
+I like making custom shirts.
 I think screenprinting is a lot of effort, especially for runs with less than like 20 shirts.
 I don't exactly have an audience that would buy that many shirts, and I also don't want to start printing shirts full time just because I have a few funny jokes to make.
 Thus, I set out looking for a more efficient way to make designs.

 ![picture of those iron on shirts i did for christmas]()